Aston Martin DB7 Vantage V12 For Sale

 usually holes (one reason I chose a number of GRP bodied models).

-I remember the all too
+I also remember the all too frequent reports of fatalities

 in car crashes